keizer619/release-notes/ballerina-release-notes-0.991.0.md

 Ballerina 0.991.0 consists of improvements to the language syntax and semantics based on the language specification and new features and improvements to the standard library modules, extensions, and tooling.

 # Highlights

-- Improved Error handling with new checkpanic expression.
-Now error values can no longer be ignored using "_".
+- Improved error handling with new checkpanic expression.
+Now, error values cannot be ignored using "_".
-- Improved type checking with union type.
+- Improved type checking with the union type.
-- Improved syntax for the closed record, closed arrays, and string/XML interpolation, etc.
+- Improved syntax for the closed record, closed arrays, and string/XML interpolation etc.
-- Additionally, this release includes several fixes to address Ballerina language specification deviations from Ballerina 0.990 specification.
+- Additionally, this release includes several fixes to address Ballerina language specification deviations from the Ballerina 0.990 specification.

 # Breaking Language Changes